dnlyun/interview-prep/cpp.md

 Objects of different types can be used through a common interface; behavior adapts based on the actual type at runtime.

 **Virtual functions and late binding:**

+`virtual` enables **dynamic dispatch** — the call is resolved at runtime based on the actual object type, not the pointer/reference type.
+Without `virtual`, the base class version is always called (static dispatch).

+`= 0` makes a virtual function **pure virtual**, meaning it has no implementation in the base class.
+Derived classes **must** override it.
+A class with at least one pure virtual function is **abstract** and cannot be instantiated.

 ```cpp
 class Shape {
 public: